MV451/Maya_BSE_Portfolio_/index.md

 Components Used:

-- MAX30101 with Header Pins
-- Small Rubber Band
 - x9 Male to Male Jumper Wires
 - x8 Female to Male Jumper Wires
-- Small Push Button
+- Small Push Button - Used to switch modes
-- 128x64 OLED Display (SSD1306)
+- 128x64 OLED Display (SSD1306) - Displays numerical vital signs
-- 10K Ohm Resistor
-- x2 470K Ohm Resistor
-- Arduino Nano
-- 1 foot Mini-B USB to USB A Cord
-- Full Size Breadboard
-- x2 Mini Breadboards

 How the Components Work Together